CS 324E Assignment 5

 Project Description

 This project extends the ideas of the previous assignment to explore 3D animation.
-To do this, students will create a 3D animation withing Processing that will loop indefinitely.
+To do this, students will create a 3D animation using MonoGame that will loop indefinitely.
 This animation is expected to be complex enough to require multiple objects (and therefore multiple classes) and have several levels of scene or object transformations in order to create a range of interesting, cohesive movements.
+It will also need to incorporate lerps for creating the motions.

 Each student in the group will be responsible for at least one object's class design and implementation.
 The group is responsible for designing and implementing the final animation that incorporates these objects.